 Is Self-employment a Fit for Us?

-Career Ideas for Introverts and Other Sensitive Souls
+Career Ideas for Introverts and Highly Sensitive People (HSP)

-- Health care professional (occupational therapy, massage therapy, midwife, lab technician, acupuncturist, alternative healer)
+- Health care professional with a focus on one-on-one interactions (occupational therapy, massage therapy, midwife, acupuncturist, alternative healer)

 - Human services professionals/counselors focused mostly on one-on-one interactions